Giusan82/ChartJFX/docs/README.md

 # ExtJFX

-ExtJFX is a small library developed at CERN containing features needed by our JavaFX applications that are not supported by the standard JavaFX toolkit.
+This is a modified version of ExtJFX that I edited to better fit for my needs.
+It was been developed at CERN, containing features not supported by the standard JavaFX toolkit.
 The library consists of 3 modules:
 - [extjfx-chart](#extjfx-chart): zooming, panning, data annotations, value/range indicators, chart decorations, overlaying different types of charts, etc.
 - [extjfx-fxml](#extjfx-fxml): `FxmlView` class that simplifies loading FXML files using conventional names